GGAlanSmithee/helium-hip-70-the-case-for-cardano/README.md

 However, with the recent rollout and ongoing adoption of Vasil, the theoretical number is probably a lot higher since it added reference inputs which can reduce the size of a transaction by up to 90%.
 As a case study, Indigo - an advanced defi application dealing with synthetic assets and LP pools - are able to represent complex transactions in a 1kB transaction, probably using a combination of Vasil features and Plutarch, a "typed eDSL in Haskell for writing efficient Plutus Core validators".

+_Another potential upgrade to Ouroboros, Cardano's proof-of-stake protocol, is Leios which aims to optimize the current implementations under-utilization of validator nodes CPU and bandwidth usage.
+See the linked documents regarding it below for details._

 * https://www.quora.com/How-many-transactions-per-second-TPS-can-Cardano-do-and-what-does-this-mean-for-the-network
 * https://explorer.cardano.org/en/epoch?number=374
 * https://twitter.com/SundaeSwap/status/1580969361892085762